Salmon River Idaho White Water Rafting

 In September, we provide scenic float trips on the Middle Fork.
 Our September trips are primarily small fly fishing trips, although we do have limited seats available for non-fly fishing.

-September is a special time to experience the Middle Fork.
+September is a special time to experience the Middle Fork and the Frank Church Wilderness Area.
 As the air temps and water levels begin to drop with the first refreshing breaths of fall, the river corridor changes in several ways.
 There are much fewer river users in September so we often feel as though we have the entire wilderness to ourselves.
 We also start to see the colors of the canyon foliage turn bright yellows and reds.
-This is a great time for anyone who prefers activities such as photography, walking the trails, exploring, or simply relaxing, instead of the whitewater experience of summer.
+This is a great time for anyone who prefers activities such as photography, walking the trails, exploring, or simply relaxing, instead of the Middle Fork whitewater rafting experience of summer.

 Please inquire with any questions about this unique, scenic wilderness river experience.